Asian shares mixed as investors await progress on stimulus

 Asian shares mixed as investors await progress on stimulusNew

-TOKYO (AP) — Asian shares are mixed as hopes for a recovery from the coronavirus pandemic with the global rollout of vaccines are countered by worries about inflation and continuing economic damage.
-Benchmarks rose in Hong Kong and Japan but fell in South Korea and Australia.
+TOKYO (AP) — Asian shares are mixed, with Japan’s benchmark rising but others slipping, amid some hopes for a recovery from the coronavirus pandemic with the global rollout of vaccines.
+Benchmarks fell in South Korea, Australia and China on Monday but rose in Southeast Asia.
 Investors remain focused on the future of global economies badly hit by COVID-19 and when and whether there will be enough stimulus to fix it.
 But the U.S. $1.9 trillion economic package proposed by President Joe Biden also heralds hope for export-reliant regional economies.
 Wall Street ended last week on a down note, with the benchmark S&P 500 losing 0.2%.